5 Website Design Do’s & Don’ts: A Strategic Guide for Equestrian Brands

 The final principle is balance.
 A visually striking website that frustrates users is as ineffective as a plain one that fails to inspire.
 Function and beauty must work together to create a seamless, enjoyable experience that encourages visitors to take action.

 This is where strategic design choices matter most.
 Do use aesthetic elements to enhance navigation, storytelling, and brand differentiation.
-Don’t add features for the sake of novelty if they slow performance or confuse the journey.
-For equestrian brands, this might mean showcasing sale horses with high-quality video—but only if the video is optimised for fast loading and easy navigation.
-It might mean designing athlete profiles with strong imagery—but always supported by structured text that AI and search engines can parse for discoverability.
+Do not add features for the sake of novelty if they slow performance or confuse the journey.
+For equestrian brands, this might mean showcasing sale horses with high-quality video, but only if the video is optimised for fast loading and easy navigation.
+It might mean designing athlete profiles with strong imagery, but always supported by structured text that search engines and AI systems can interpret.

-Balance is also about aligning design with broader marketing goals.
-A site that looks beautiful but doesn’t integrate with your social media, sales funnel, or SEO strategy is not delivering its potential.
-Remember: design is not separate from marketing—it is a vehicle for it.
+Balance is also about alignment with broader marketing goals.
+A site that looks beautiful but does not integrate with your social media, sales funnel, or SEO strategy is not delivering its full potential.
+Design is not separate from marketing.
+It is a vehicle for it.

 Design With Strategy in Mind